Buying hardware SDGP

-RVO commissions SGS - a supplier of independent inspection, verification and certification services - to determine whether the prices for hardware in your project are following the current market rates.
-The final subsidy amount for hardware is based on the price determined in the Market Conformity certificates SGS issues.
+SGS is a supplier of independent inspection, verification and certification services.
+SGS processes the market conformity checks for us.
+The final subsidy amount for hardware is based on the market conformity check, documented in a certificate issued by SGS.

-You can submit no more than 3 requests for a Market Conformity Check (RMCC, see the form below) at the expense of RVO during your project.
-If you choose to submit more requests, the costs of the extra RMCCs are at the project partners' own expense.
+During your project, you can submit 3 requests for a market conformity check at our expense.
+If you choose to submit more requests, the costs are at the project partners’ expense.

 Please note that the applicant is responsible for arranging the market conformity checks.
-You can contact SGS directly to start the procedure.
+You can get in touch with SGS directly to start the procedure.
 SGS will send us the original version of the certificate.
 The applicant will receive a digital copy.

-- for administrative efficiency: it gets more complicated to collect the required documents if considerable time passes since having purchased the hardware;
+- it gets more difficult to collect the required documents after a considerable time has passed since the purchase

-- to prevent devaluation, second-hand hardware's market value is determined based on the date of visual inspection.
+- the market value of second-hand hardware is based on the date of visual inspection, and